enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/features.rst

 * Query API enabling to easily create client applications (with two full samples included in the distribution), such as web pages listing all the jobs for given user, for a given module, etc.
-* Feature rich API with provided Java clients, which can be used out of the box for launching jobs, cancelling them, changing their priorities
+* Feature rich REST API with provided Java clients, which can be used out of the box for launching jobs, cancelling them, changing their priorities...

-Batch packaging: just use your own
+Java batch packaging: just use your own

 * Full Maven 3 support: as a Maven-created jar contains its pom.xml, JQM is able to retrieve all the dependencies, simplifying packaging libraries.
 * It is even possible to directly run Maven coordinates without providing any jar file!